margomerritt/Data-Knights/README.md

-# The Oscar Awards: An analysis on movie production and how it relates to Oscar winners.
+# The Oscar Awards
+An analysis on movie production and how it relates to Oscar winners.

 ## Overview